pdjr-n2k/TMP106/README.md

 The module can be switched between operating modes by:

-1. Setting the value 0x00 on the ADDR/VALUE DIL switch.
-2. Pressing and releasing PRG.
+1. Pressing and promptly releasing PRG.

 The module will automatically revert from extended mode to normal mode if there is no user input for a period of 30 seconds.